Under Construction (not Final)

 An international symposium on

-Sacred Texts and Human Contexts: Poverty and Wealth in the Sacred Texts of Judaism, Christianity, and Islam
+Sacred Texts and Human Contexts: Nature and Environment in Judaism, Christianity, and Islam

-At a time of this growing gap between rich and poor, how do Jews, Christians and Muslims view and interpret their sacred texts in reference to poverty and wealth throughout their religious history.
-We invite you to our second international symposium at which we seek to explore the role of Abrahamic religions in the dynamic relationship between wealth and poverty as it exists in individuals lives and in nations.
+Our international conference will elaborate how Jews, Christians and Muslims view and interpret their sacred texts in reference to nature and environment throughout their religious history.
+We invite you to our 3rd international symposium at which we seek to explore the sacred duty of Abrahamic religions in protection of nature and environment.
 Please submit your proposals for a presentation or panel, or as questions you hope to see this symposium should address.
-We encourage submissions from social scientists, historians as well as scholars in theology and religious studies in particular.
+We encourage submissions from scientists, historians as well as scholars in religious and Islamic studies in particular.

 Some Foundational Questions

-Below find links to pages describing more fully the important aspects of the Conference:Sacred Text Poster 2014.pdf
+Below find links to pages describing more fully the important aspects of the Conference:Sacred Text Poster 2016.pdf